Tia-999/wnr-nft-world-records/README.md

 # WNR-
 This is a IWP project for the people.
-This is a block chain app
+This is a block chain app and we have used Javascript HTML and CSS for primary development